 This recipe is featured in our Weekly Meal Planner Email Newsletter.
 Sign up for the meal plan here to have 6 great dinner recipes and a fun weekend bonus (along with a full shopping list) delivered to your inbox every Sunday!

-They key with these burritos is preparation—I have heard (but cannot confirm from personal experience!) that a hangover can really take it out of you, so I am not expecting you to jump out of bed and whip these up in such a trying time.
+The key with these burritos is preparation—we've heard (but cannot confirm from personal experience!) that a hangover can really take it out of you, so we're am not expecting you to jump out of bed and whip these up in such a trying time.
 Instead, it’s all about making these ahead of time, wrapping ‘em tightly, and keeping them in your freezer.
-This way, if you end up taking back a few more vodka sodas than expected (a tendency that I simply cannot relate to!), you’ve got something to bring you back the next morning.
+This way, if you end up taking back a few more vodka sodas than expected, you’ve got something to bring you back the next morning.
 If you are going to be freezing these, make sure to save the avocado slices and fresh pico de gallo for another time, as they are not freezer friendly.
 The best way to thaw them is to toss ‘em in the oven until they’re nice and warm, enough time for you to drink a tall glass of water, cause we all know you could use one (or a few), sinner!

 For the Pico